 28th The New Theatre, Oxford.

 October: Maddy Prior tour 'The Quest'.
 See 2007 for DVD/CD release.
-Accompanied by various youtube video diaries by Maddy during September in the run up to the tour and while recording the Steeleye album..
+Accompanied by various youtube video diaries by Maddy during September in the run up to the tour and while recording the Steeleye album.
+(1st week in September)

 Set list is heavy on the new album with 6 in total plus 4 songs from 'Winter' coming back into a festive setlist.
-Rick is still bringing back older songs and this time 'Edward' appears for the first time since 1986 apart from the Journey concert in '95.
+This meant a set list with fewer 'classics' than usual which was noted by quite a few fans.
+Rick is however still bringing back older songs and this time 'Edward' appears for the first time since 1986 (apart from the Journey concert in '95).
 Royal Forester is sung which again has not been heard live for many years (80's) despite it being a staple live closing song throughout the 70's.
 The Hove concert was filmed and is the 'Live At A Distance' DVD. released in 2009.
 Videos below.
+The DVD is the only place to hear live versions of 'Unconquered Sun', The Dreamer and the Widow and 'Today in Bethlehem' as the others all featured on the CD's that came with it.
+'Hat' was dropped at a few concerts which has been very rarely attempted since 1978.

-Long Lankin; Lord Elgin (Peter on acoustic guitar); Demon of the Well; Who's the Fool now; Let Her Go Down or Seagull; Today in Bethlehem; In the Bleak Midwinter (or Betsy Bell & Mary Gray) Edward; Bonny Black Hare; [Interval] ; Nedd Ludd; First House in Connaught; Unconquered Sun ; The Dreamer and the Widow ; Three Sisters; Royal Forester; Encore: The Song Will Remain; The First Nowell; All Around My Hat; Gaudete.
+Long Lankin; Lord Elgin (Peter on acoustic guitar) (or Seagull); Demon of the Well; Who's the Fool now; Let Her Go Down (or Seagull); Today in Bethlehem; In the Bleak Midwinter (or Betsy Bell & Mary Gray - on DVD); Edward; Bonny Black Hare; [Interval] ; Nedd Ludd; First House in Connaught; Unconquered Sun ; The Dreamer and the Widow ; Three Sisters; Royal Forester; Encore: The Song Will Remain; The First Nowell; All Around My Hat; Gaudete.
 No All Around My Hat, at a handful of concerts

 24th Nov: The Anvil Basingstoke (No All Around My Hat!)